Sapphires are the September birthstone, so it’s the perfect time to learn more about these gorgeous gemstones.

 The most famous royal sapphire today is the engagement ring given by England’s Prince Charles to Lady Diana Spencer in 1981, and now worn by Princess Catherine.
 It features an 18-carat oval blue sapphire surrounded by diamonds.

 Sapphire engagement rings certainly aren’t only for royals.
 Before the twentieth century, blue sapphires were the favored gemstones for engagement rings.
 Sapphires were quite popular in Victorian engagement rings, when they were often surrounded by smaller diamonds to create floral designs.

-Sapphires can exhibit a phenomenon called the “star effect,” or asterism.
+Many people are surprised by the fun fact that sapphires can exhibit a phenomenon called the “star effect,” or asterism.
 This occurs when needle-like inclusions create a six-ray star pattern on the surface of a cabochon-cut sapphire, often called a “star sapphire.”

 Perhaps the most intriguing type of sapphire is the “color change” variety.
 These gemstones exhibit different colors depending on the lighting, often changing from blue in daylight to purple in incandescent light.